 So my dear friends!
 I highly recommend you give my homemade Chicken Bouillon a try.
 You can use it to replace salt to season chicken breasts or add it to soup to create flavor foundation.
 They stay fresh in the fridge in a sealed container for up to 1 month.

 Be sure to rate the recipe and leave a comment below.
 If sharing on social media, be sure to tag @iheartumami.ny on Instagram.
 I’d love to see how you use my Chicken Bouillon!

 I Heart Umami Chicken Bouillon Powder is Paleo, Whole30, Keto, and gluten-free, easy to make in an oven.
 Healthy homemade chicken bouillon powder for instant chicken cup noodle soup or any stir-fry dishes!
 Makes about 1 and 2/3 cups.

 - Preheat oven to 350 F (325 F for convection oven).

-Mushroom: Grind dry shiitake mushrooms in a high speed blender until they become fine powder (about 30-40 seconds).
-Allow the fine mushroom powder to settle in the jar for 2-3 minutes before opening the container.
+Mushroom: Grind the dry shiitake mushrooms in a high speed blender until they become fine powder (about 30-40 seconds).
+Allow the fine mushroom powder mist to settle in the jar for 2-3 minutes before opening the container.